golang/proposal/design/43651-type-parameters.md

 This approach does not attempt to handle every possible operator.
-The expectation is that composite types will normally be handled using composite types in generic function and type declarations, rather than putting composite types in a type list.
+The expectation is that composite types will normally be handled using composite types in generic function and type declarations, rather than putting composite types in a type set.
 For example, we expect functions that want to index into a slice to be parameterized on the slice element type `T`, and to use parameters or variables of type `[]T`.